syncfusion-content/windowsforms-docs/WindowsForms/Testing/QTP/Record-and-Run-the-tests.md

 documentation: ug
 ---

-# Record and Run the tests
+# Create, Record and Run the tests
-This section describes how to create, record and the tests in HP QTP/UFT.
+Essential QuickTest Professional lets you test applications with different Syncfusion controls, and allows playback of scripts.
+This section describes about how to create, record and run the tests in HP QTP/UFT.

 ## Create and Record a Test